inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/custom_fields/records.md

 ### Landing page

 In the record landing page, by default, the custom fields will be displayed in the *additional details* section at the bottom of the page.
-Each custom fields section correspond to a tab item, containing the configured fields.
+Each custom fields section corresponds to a tab item, containing the configured fields.
 This can be disabled using the `hidden` attribute in the section's configuration.

 The additional details section: